Cargo operations Egyptian style

 Then the magnificent white bird responds to the invisible demand of air flowing along her massive wings.
 With the nose gear tilted up from the runway and her tail section slowly dropping to the concrete, the jet stars to rise.
 For a moment the 707 hurtles along nose high, the silver bird momentarily clamped to earth, but seeming eagerly to sniff at the sky.
 As the 707 quickly gains height, the tricycle landing gear starts to disappear into its undercarriage bays.
 Finally, with a clean configuration, the 707 starts to feel her way in her natural element.
 As the jet starts to fade away, I can still see the double green-red wingtip and anti-collision lights flashing in the heavy cloud cover.
 With the roar of the engines slowly dying, the 707 finds its way through the darkened skies.

-I saw and remember many Zarkani 707's at AMS and flying, often heavily overloaded, west out of the airport and over my house in Hoofddorp.
+I saw and remember the Zarkani 707's at AMS and flying, often heavily overloaded, west out of the airport and over my house in Hoofddorp.
 Believe it or not; - the glassware was singing in the kitchen cabinet caused by the high pitch blare of the powerful Pratt & Whitney JT3D's.

-As an airport hound in my younger years, I saw and remember many, many Zarkani 707's at AMS, on Schiphol-East ramp, and also flying west out of the field and over my house in Hoofddorp.
+As an airport hound in my younger years, I saw and remember the Zarkani 707's at AMS, on Schiphol-East ramp, and also flying west out of the field and over my house in Hoofddorp.
 This encouraged me to write an article about this mysterious company and subsequently I interviewed Mr. Jaffer Jan, who was the station manager for Zarkani in Europe.
 I also spoke to Mr. Jacques Sol, who was a sale representative for the airline.

 Zarkani Aviation Services (ZAS) was founded in the early eighties by two brothers, Sheriff and Emir Zarkani, businessmen from Cairo, who already owned their own travel agency in Cairo and at the airport of Cairo already had their own handling company with clients, such as German Cargo and Martinair.